 Recently, I heard a claim that there were only two authentic expressions of sex, i.e., the natural binary of male and female.
 The speaker argued that this binary and only this binary is natural and therefore authentic.
 As I considered this claim, my thoughts went back to the early history of life on this planet when sex evolved as a reproductive strategy.
 Biological evolution, as a process, produced two reproductively distinct sexes.
 The strategy has endured because it improved the odds of successful reproduction of any species using it.
 Sexes exist for a biologically functional purpose and only for that reason.
 Remove the biological advantages from sexual reproduction and sexes never would have evolved.
 This means in its most fundamental sense male and female reflect reproductive sexes.
 The majority of individuals are male or female in the reproductive meaning of the two categories.
 Any fundamental differences between the two reproductive sexes, whether in anatomy, physiology, affect, cognition or behavior appear of necessity to be tied to reproductive functions.
 This seems to be what the speaker mentioned above had in mind.
 In another piece on this site, I have argued that male and female represent a complimentary pair that anchor the points at either end of a spectrum lying between the pair.
 The speaker denied as authentic the spectrum and thus anyone representing it.

 Evolution is not an invariant process and a minority of births result in atypical outcomes related to sex, as well as other characteristics.
 Some atypical sex related outcomes are more easily identified than others.
 There are variations in anatomical outcomes such as in the structure of the genitalia.
 There are also physiological variations such as Complete Androgen Insensitivity Syndrome, which result in a genetically XY individual who appears female but has no internal female reproductive organs.
-There also appear to be a range of atypical sex related outcomes, possibly related to physiological processes, that aren’t well understood.
+There also appear to be a range of atypical sex related outcomes, possibly due to physiological processes, that aren’t well understood.
 For example, there are likely atypical outcomes due to hormone exposure during development that is hypothesized to occur at the wrong time or persist for too long or too brief of a period or to involve the wrong hormone altogether.
 These are usually only identifiable through overt behavior and/or reports of covert psychological states such as thoughts, feelings and behavioral impulses arising in awareness and becoming objects of consciousness, which may or may not be overtly acted upon.
-Thus, in addition to anatomical variations, there can be outcomes resulting in variations in sexual orientation, sense of sexuality and gender identity.
+Thus, in addition to anatomical variations, there can be outcomes resulting in variations in sexual orientation, sense of sexuality and gender identity or even a lack of one or more of these.
 These atypical variations can be manifest in various combinations and to varying degrees and will be stronger and more intense in some individuals than in others.
 I would say that any variation that is a product of nature is natural and any claim that it is unnatural is a false claim.

 If you take the variations above, which arguably have a basis in biology and then insert them into the psycho-social context represented by culture, a whole new layer of considerations emerge.
-Culture represents a range of narratives about human nature and the role of people in the institutions and practices of society.
+Culture represents a range of interpretative narratives about human nature and the role of people in the institutions and practices of society.
 These include such things as religion, politics, medicine and psychology among others.
 During development, we all begin to build up a narrative about how we fit into this many-faceted cultural matrix.
 For example, many would call this personal narrative ego or self.
 How we define our fit into this matrix or allow it to be defined for us can have far ranging implications.
 It is my assertion that it is a human right for each individual to define for themselves their relationship to the cultural matrix in which they live.
 That said, understand that there are components within the matrix that resist such a right in many of the variations within a population.
 Deniers of human rights tend to have rigid personalities and a need for certainty even if they are certainly wrong.
 Such people could be said to be lost in their mind.